Originaly posted April 2008

 annoyed Batista.
 I realized a simple "Have a good

-day!" might have been enough:) In LA everyone has a story to tell, but in NY, they simply don't give a shit.
-They are too busy "doing".
-PERIOD.
-The food, nightlife,
+might have been enough:) In LA everyone has a story to tell, but in

 and overall buzz of Manhattan thrilled me to the core